MooersLab/tmux-rocks/README.md

 3. A *pane* corresponds to the panes of a split window.
 The numbering of panes starts at 0; this too can be reset.
 Panes can also be named.
 The terminal sessions in each pane are independent.

 The coordinates of a pane are <session-name>:#.#
-The first pound sign is the number of the window.
+The first pound sign is the index number of the window.
 This number can be substituted with the name of the window.
-The second pound sign is the number of the pane.
+The second pound sign is the index number of the pane.
-Panes are only referred to by their number in this coordinate system.
+Only panes are referred to by their number in this coordinate system.

 ## Cheatsheet